kuu/v4-multi-device-test/README.md

 ```

 ## Configure
-Edit the version of Ooyala player you want to test:
+Input the version of Ooyala player you want to test:
 ```
 $ vi gulpfile.babel.js
 ...